Deep Hedging with Options Using the Implied Volatility Surface: Numerical study

 \subsubsection{Benchmarking in the absence of transaction costs}

 We begin by evaluating the hedging performance of both benchmark methods and RL agents trained using three different risk measures: MSE, SMSE, and CVaR$_{95\%}$.
-This evaluation considers the estimated values of each risk measure alongside the sample average of the hedging error, where $\xi_{T,i}^{(\tilde{\phi}_{\theta},\, l)}$ represents the $i$-th terminal hedging error in the test set of size $N$.
-Additionally, we incorporate the sample standard deviation of the terminal hedging error, $\text{std}\left(\xi_{T}^{(\tilde{\phi}_{\theta},\, l)}\right)$, as a metric to quantify the variability of hedging errors within the test set.
+This evaluation considers the estimated values of each risk measure alongside the sample average of the hedging error, where $\xi_{T,i}^{\tilde{\phi}_{\theta}}$ represents the $i$-th terminal hedging error in the test set of size $N$.
+Additionally, we incorporate the sample standard deviation of the terminal hedging error, $\text{std}\left(\xi_{T}^{\tilde{\phi}_{\theta}}\right)$, as a metric to quantify the variability of hedging errors within the test set.
 Our analysis is conducted under the assumption of zero transaction costs, i.e., $\kappa_{1}=\kappa_{2}=0$.

-\autoref{table:aggregated_metrics_notc} presents the optimal values of the risk measures for the various hedging strategies in two cases.
-In the first case, the hedging instruments are limited to the risk-free asset and the underlying asset (columns labeled as $S_{t}$).
-In the second scenario, the ATM call option is introduced as an additional hedging instrument (columns labeled as $S_{t}+\text{O}_{t}$).
-The columns under RL correspond to different risk measures used as objective functions during training, while each row represents the performance metric computed from test set hedging errors.
+\autoref{fig:aggregated_metrics_notc} presents the risk measures for the various hedging strategies in two cases.
+In the first case (the first four columns for each metric), the hedging instruments are limited to the risk-free asset and the underlying asset.
+In the second scenario (the last four columns), the ATM call option is introduced as an additional hedging instrument.
 In both cases, RL strategies consistently outperform the benchmarks and achieve the optimal values when the performance assessment metric matches the risk measure used during training.

-Moreover, our numerical results highlight the benefits of incorporating a second hedging instrument.
-Specifically, all strategies that include an option as an additional hedging instrument exhibit lower risk in terms of standard deviation, MSE, SMSE, and CVaR$_{95\%}$, compared to those relying solely on a single hedging instrument, including RL-based strategies.
-Notably, the delta-gamma hedging strategy reduces standard deviation by at least 42\%, as seen by comparing the lowest standard deviation among single-instrument strategies (1.392) to that of the DG strategy (0.811).
-It also achieves a 70\% reduction in MSE, a 20\% decrease in SMSE, and a 5\% reduction in CVaR relative to the lowest values of these performance metrics across all strategies in the $S_{t}$ column.
+Our numerical results highlight the benefits of incorporating a second hedging instrument.
+Specifically, all strategies that include an option as an additional hedging instrument exhibit lower risk in terms of standard deviation, MSE, SMSE, and $\text{CVaR}_{95\%}$, compared to those relying solely on a single hedging instrument.
+Notably, for tail risk captured by CVaR$_{95\%}$, the RL agent—trained on the money account and the underlying asset only—achieves a performance comparable to that of delta-gamma hedging.

-RL agents utilizing multiple hedging instruments achieve significantly lower risk than the DG strategy, with a standard deviation reduction of at least 60\%—comparing the highest standard deviation among RL strategies with two hedging instruments (0.326) to that of the DG strategy (0.811).
-This advantage extends to other performance metrics, with reductions of at least 92\% in CVaR$_{95\%}$ and 73\% in SMSE.